AK-Homberger/NMEA2000-Gateway-My-Boat-Edition/README.md

 ## Power Control Page
-The power control web page shows information regarding the board voltage (12 Volt), the fridge temperatur and the mains power values.
+The power control web page shows information regarding the board voltage (12 Volt), the fridge temperature and the mains power values.

 ![Power](https://github.com/AK-Homberger/NMEA2000-Gateway-My-Boat-Edition/blob/main/Pictures/PowerControl.png)

 You can also switch on/off the alarm for mains power losses.
-And you can also reset the power usage value to zero.
+And you can also reset the energy value to zero.

 ## Heater Control Page
 With the heater control page you can control the heater.